-Christian healthcare ministries (also known as health care sharing ministries), are becoming a popular alternative to health insurance.
+Christian healthcare ministries (also known as healthcare sharing ministries), are becoming a popular alternative to health insurance.
 I've always been intrigued by the concept of sharing health care costs, but until recently never took the time to find out how it works and if it's worth it to switch.
-So I thought I'd dive in and find out the details so you and I can see what they're all about.
+So I thought I'd do a little research and find out the details so you and I both can see what these health insurance alternatives are all about.

-After doing the research, I discovered that health care sharing ministries are quite different than the health insurance you're accustomed to.
-But once you know the differences compared to traditional health insurance, you might find that a Christian health ministry is just what you're looking for to better manage your health care costs.
+After doing the research, I discovered that health care sharing ministries are quite different than the usual health insurance you're accustomed to.
+But once you know the differences compared to traditional health insurance, you might find that a Christian health sharing ministry is just what you're looking for to better manage your health care costs.

 What are Christian Health Sharing Ministries ?